vishalbasra/vishalbasra.github.io/_posts/2017-08-20-File-Sharing-detailed.md

   - i) Someone makes a call to connect to a samba share called 'alice'
   - ii) Samba will check if there's already a share called 'alice' , if yes, it'll connect to it.
   - ii).
 If not, samba will check to see if there is a `[homes]` section in smb.conf, if not the connection will fail.
-  - iv) If yes, samba will check to see if there's a linux user account with the username 'alice', if yes, it'll check that if the password supplied while attempting a connection is the same as that in the linux /etc/passwd file(could be somewhere else also), if yes for both these questions, it will lookup's alice's home directory, make a share and connect.
+  - iv) If yes, samba will check to see if there's a linux user account with the username 'alice', if yes, it'll check that if the password supplied while attempting a connection is the same as that in the linux /etc/passwd file(could be somewhere else also these days), if yes for both these questions, it will lookup's alice's home directory, make a share and connect.
   - v) If not, it'll disconnect.